 Professional Associations and Memberships

 Mrs. Yeager is an active member of the Delaware law community.
-She is the sitting Secretary, one of three Officers, of the Family Law Section of the Delaware State Bar Association, of which she has been a member since 2008.
-She currently serves as a Member at Large on the Executive Committee of Melson-Arsht Inn of Court, of which she has been a member since 2005.
-Mrs. Yeager has been a member of the Young Lawyers Section of the Delaware State Bar Association since 2011 and helped write the Family Court section of the New Lawyers’ Survival Guide, which is being issued to all new members of the Delaware Bar starting in 2015.
+She is the current Vice Chair of the Family Law Section of the Delaware State Bar Association and a Member at Large on the Executive Committee of Melson-Arsht Inn of Court.
+Mrs. Yeager wrote the Family Court section of the New Lawyers’ Survival Guide for the Young Lawyers' Section with the assistance of two of her colleagues.
+The Survival Guide is an invaluable tool issued to all new members of the Delaware Bar.